Person0z/discord.py-template/README.md

 ## Features

-- Slash Commands
+- Slash Commands (Mostly everything has this)
-- Prefix Used Commands
+- Prefix Used Commands (Used only for commands that owners should only have access too)
-- Text to Image Generator
+- Text to Image Generator (Finished)
-- Invite Command
+- Invite Command (will be cleaned up and more info added on the embed)
-- Fun Commands (Being worked on)
+- Fun Commands (Adding more soon, needs to be cleaned up)
+- Moderation (adding more soon, not adding /ban, /kick as discord has that added already)
+- Tickets (needs to be cleaned)

 ## Coming Soon

-- Moderation
 - Eco
 - Thread support opener/closer
-- Tickets

 ### Install the dependencies